 Sleep is a natural biological rhythm but sleeping well is a skill that takes time to develop.
 Sleep habits develop from birth and are a combined result of nature (genes and developmental milestones) and nurture (parental guidance and support).

 Infant sleep ‘training’ techniques are used to help babies get to sleep or stay asleep.
 Working out what technique to choose can be difficult because all sleep ‘training’ techniques can work.
-However, some only work in specific circumstances and some are better suited to some babies and parents more than others.
+However, some only work in specific circumstances and some suit babies and parents more than others.

 Until 4-months of age your newborn has immature sleep/ wake rhythms, he needs frequent feeds, and has reduced mental capacity, which makes him unable to respond to all techniques.